 Although a combination skin is one you should be proud to have, this type of skin usually suffers from discoloration in varying degrees.
 Combination skin is a type of skin that is a combination of oily, dry, and normal.
 This combination usually makes a face have uneven skin tones.

 Melasma is a skin disorder and is one of the primary reasons your forehead is darker than the rest of your face.
 It is a skin condition where a part of your face becomes darker than the surrounding skin.
 Doctors commonly refer to it as hyperpigmentation.
 It usually causes dark patches or discoloration in different shades on sun-exposed areas of your face.
 Typically, it occurs on the forehead, cheeks, and upper lips.

 According to the American Academy of Dermatology report, this skin condition is most prevalent in women.
 Melasma is closely associated with hormonal changes.
-It is prevalent among pregnant women or women that are under Hormones replacement therapy and contraceptives.
+It is prevalent among pregnant women who are under hormone replacement therapy and contraceptives.

 It is essential to note that this skin discoloration does not harm you physically; it can only make you self-conscious.
-Thankfully, I will be sharing some treatments and home remedies to treat your Melasma.
+Thankfully, I will share some treatments and home remedies to treat your Melasma.

 What do I do about my dark forehead?

 Your dark forehead isn’t something that should make you worry much.
 It is prevalent among women to have discolored skin.
 Instead, you should treat your discolored skin.
 You’d be surprised to know that there are several treatment options that you can go for and natural remedies that you can try out.